SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: SpyHammer Evaluation

 \subsection{Canary Cell Analysis}

-Canary cells can be used to reduce to optimize the \mechanism{} attack by reducing the number of hammers required to perform the attack (see Section~\ref{sec:variantone}).
-We analyze the number of canary cells we observe for each temperature point that can be used to estimate the temperature of the victim DRAM module.
-Figure~\ref{fig:num_canary_cells} shows the number of canary cells (in logarithmic scale) per temperature point, and the minimum number of canary cells across all temperature points.
-In the enrollment process, we repeat each experiment 10 times for each temperature point, and we select those cells that experience bit flips at least once.

-We make two observations.
-First, all temperature points we test have at least 18 canary cells (Module Id.
-11, and 12) in the worst case, in all modules we test.
-The minimum number of canary cells is large enough, as it only requires one single canary cell to estimate the temperature at a particular temperature point.
-Second, there are more canary cells on the extremes of the temperature range.
-This phenomenon is caused by the limited temperature range, so some canary cells at the lower limit (\SI{50}{\celsius}) might not be canary cells anymore if they result to flip also at \SI{49}{\celsius}.

-We conclude that all modules we test have a large enough number of canary cells (i.e., more than one) for each temperature point, so they can be used to reliably infer the DRAM temperature.
+From Obserbation \minesh{\ref{taggon:canary_resolution}} and Takeaway \ref{taggon:takeaway3} (Section \ref{sec:canary_cell_analysis}), we infer that all modules we test have a large enough number of canary cells (i.e., more than one) for each temperature point, so they can be used to reliably infer the DRAM temperature.

 {\bf Canary Cell Accuracy.} We measure the accuracy of \mechanism{} when using canary cells.
 Figure~\ref{fig:temperatureResolutioncanary} shows the probability distribution of the temperature errors when spying on absolute temperature using canary cells.\footnote{Similarly, canary cells can be also used to estimate relative temperature changes.} We use 10 iterations of our experiments to perform the enrollment process (i.e., identify the canary cells), and another 10 different iterations of our experiments to monitor the canary cells and spy on temperature.